6 Types of Figurative Language That Enhance Your Writing

 - "Boots on the ground": Soldiers

 Hyperbole is an exaggeration for the sake of emphasis, humor, or effect.
-Hyperbole is commonly heard in everyday conversations, often when people want to state their position without seeming too direct.
-When used in fiction writing, hyperbole can be a powerful tool, allowing you to create a heightened sense of a feeling, action, or quality.
+This type of figurative speech is common in everyday conversations, often when people want to state their position without seeming too direct.
+When used in fiction writing, hyperbole can be a powerful tool, allowing you to heighten a feeling, action, or quality.

 A writer using personification gives human qualities to something nonhuman.
 Personification is an effective way to add interest to your writing and can truly bring your descriptions to life.
 The last of these examples is one of the most famous uses of personification in literature.